mangelats/buffers/README.md

-⚠ While I belive that this to be correct, it needs improvement.
-Expect changes after I recieve feedback
+:warning: This project is in its infancy.
+Please give feedback to improve it —even if it's just noting that some documentation parts are hard to understand.

 # Buffers
-Another way of looking at memory management for collections.
+Buffers are another way of looking at memory management for collections.
+A buffer is responsible for the memory but not its contents; this allows the data layout to have many shapes (see [The model] for more information about it).

-To define a buffer, compose the parts you'd like, and then use it in a
+To define a buffer, compose the desired parts, and then use it in a collection:
-collection:
 ```rust
 use buffers::{
   base_buffers::HeapBuffer,